bsgarcia/AzureWebAppExample/readme.md

 * create github repo (two branches: dev/prod)
 * create static web app (follow instructions in link above) and link the github repo using github actions
-* create sql db and allow the db to be accessed by your ip
+* create sql db and allow the db to be accessed by your ip, and azure apps
+* link the static web app to the sql db
 * develop the project locally (on dev branch)
 * when everything works locally, merge dev and prod, then push prod